 Screaming.
 Not the playful kind—the kind that made people freeze mid-step, heads whipping toward the sound.
 The room collapsed into chaos in seconds.

 Mike's head snapped toward Kid's Cove.
-Mangle crouched low, its body a mangled mess of white and pink metal parts barely held together.
-One of its two heads hung at an awkward angle, jaw dripping red.
-Wires and endoskeleton pieces trailed from its disassembled frame, exposed and tangled.
-Its working eye stared blankly ahead as motors whined and joints clicked, the whole thing twitching with broken, erratic movements.
+Mangle crouched low, a mangled mess of white and pink parts barely holding together.
+One head hung at a wrong angle, jaw dripping red.
+Wires and endoskeleton pieces trailed from its broken frame.
+Its working eye stared at nothing while motors whined and joints clicked—the whole thing twitching like something dying.

 And on the floor—